health & wellbeing

 Roasted macadamias still offer the same health benefits as raw ones.
 Some people assume roasting nuts adds more fat but even if they are roasted in oil, very little is absorbed into the nut.
 And dry-roasting adds nothing but extra flavour!

-On the technical side, heating or cooking any food slightly reduces the levels the heat-sensitive B-vitamins, but roasting macadamias can also concentrate nutrient levels by reducing the water content.
+On the technical side, heating or cooking any food slightly reduces the levels the heat-sensitive vitamins, like B-group vitamins and vitamin E, but roasting macadamias can also concentrate nutrient levels, particularly minerals, by reducing the water content.
 Both raw and roasted macadamias are good for you, so feel free to enjoy whichever you prefer!

 How can macadamias support brain health?